Pylons/pyramid/docs/narr/views.rst

 HTTP exceptions are meant to be used directly by application developers.
 However, Pyramid itself will raise two HTTP exceptions at various points during normal operations:

-:exc:`pyramid.httpexceptions.HTTPNotFound` and
+* :exc:`~pyramid.httpexceptions.HTTPNotFound`
+  gets raised when a view to service a request is not found.
+* :exc:`~pyramid.httpexceptions.HTTPForbidden`
-:exc:`pyramid.httpexceptions.HTTPForbidden`.
-Pyramid will raise the :exc:`~pyramid.httpexceptions.HTTPNotFound` exception are raised when it cannot find a view to service a request.
-Pyramid will raise the :exc:`~pyramid.httpexceptions.Forbidden` exception or when authorization was forbidden by a security policy.
+  gets raised when authorization was forbidden by a security policy.

 If :exc:`~pyramid.httpexceptions.HTTPNotFound` is raised by Pyramid itself or within view code, the result of the :term:`Not Found View` will be returned